CottageLabs/dmponline-chef-repo/README.md

 Introduction
 ------------
-This Chef repository allows you to quickly build and provision an instance of DMPOnline + Sword on a virtual server, either running locally using Virtual Box or on the cloud (e.g. via OpenStack).
+This Chef repository allows you to quickly build and provision an instance of DMPOnline + Sword on a virtual server, either running locally using Virtual Box or on the cloud (e.g. via OpenStack, Rackspace or AWS).

 Requirements
 ------------